What are the advantages of strategically using email in marketing your business?

-CK: In fact, just going through that exercise gives you insights on who your best customer really is.
+CK: In fact, just going through that exercise gives you insights into who your best customer really is.
 You might be sitting in conference rooms with your marketing team.
-Maybe you’re drawing that persona on the white board and making some assumptions.
-And then you perform this look-alike analysis, and you realize there’s common themes there that you had never picked up on that are more easily identified.
+Maybe you’re drawing that persona on the whiteboard and making some assumptions.
+And then you perform this look-alike analysis, and you realize there are common themes there that you had never picked up on that are more easily identified.

 How else can you use an email marketing strategy to support your business?

 BS: I think that there’s one last way that you can think about using email to support your marketing efforts and understand what’s working.
 We talked about how an email marketing strategy is cheap and easy.
 You can reach out to the people that have shown an interest.
-You can create look-alike audiences based off of your email list.
-And you’re talking about enriching your data and figuring out what are some of the common threads amongst your most high profile customers.
+You can create lookalike audiences based on your email list.
+And you’re talking about enriching your data and figuring out what are some of the common threads amongst your most high-profile customers.
 Email is an easy channel to use to gather that data.